Rusketh/PowerDeploy/README.md

 Some key features of Power Deploy include:

-Automated software installations and uninstalls A user-friendly    interface for manual installations and uninstalls The ability to    install and uninstall software on multiple devices at once Support for site deployments (e.g. mounting on a UNC path) Using Power Deploy can save time and effort when managing software installations and    uninstalls, and can help ensure that software is consistently deployed across your organization.
+ - Automated software installations and uninstalls.
+ - A user-friendly interface for manual installations and uninstalls.
+ - The ability to install and uninstall multiple software at once.
+ - Support for site deployments (e.g. mounting on a UNC path).

+Using Power Deploy can save time and effort when managing software installations and    uninstalls, and can help ensure that software is consistently deployed across your organization.

 ### **Using Power Deploy**
 To use PowerDeploy, you simply need to run the powerdeploy.ps1 script.
 You can specify certain parameters when running the script to customize its behavior.
 For example, you can specify the -NoUI parameter to run the script without a user interface, or you can specify a different ConfigFile or PackageDir to use custom configurations or package directories.
 The LogFile parameter can also be specified to specify a custom log file location.